TheApeMachine/wrkspc/README.md

 **Abstracts** can exchange messages with other **Abstracts**.

-By grouping them into `Assembly` types, we end up with a pipeline of message sending operations, to which any arbitrary operation can be performed before it is sent of to its next destination in the pipeline.
+By grouping them into `Assembly` types, we end up with a pipeline of message sending operations.

+Messages can be *mutated* (though in an append-only fashion), before they enter the next stage of the process.

 By grouping Assemblies into `Workload` types, we obtain yet another level of composition, which can be used to perform operations on the results